ManiAm/RAG-Search/README.md

 Run the following to confirm that the container has access to the host GPU:

     nvidia-smi

+This should return a table showing your GPU, driver version, and usage.

 Confirm that CUDA is available in Python: